Sandayar Hla Htut: Career

-In 1960s, while Sandayar Hla Htut was successing as a musician, composer and a film music director, on the other hand, he wrote literary articles and also wrote translated short stories.
-He has written a number of music articles for music magazines.
-In collaboration with Harb U Ba Than, he published a book, 'Music Symbolism'.
-He also published books 'Music Symbols' and 'Sandayar Hla Htut Life and Songs'.
-He won Best Music Award in 1994 Myanmar Motion Picture Academy Awards for Ta Pyi Thu Ma Shwe Htar film.
+In 1960s, while Sandayar Hla Htut was a successful musician, composer and a film music director, on the other hand, he also wrote literary articles and translated short stories.
+He wrote a number of music articles for music magazines.
+In collaboration with Harb U Ba Than, he published a book, Music Symbolism.
+He also published the books Music Symbols and Sandayar Hla Htut Life and Songs.
+He won Best Music Award in 1994 Myanmar Motion Picture Academy Awards for the film Ta Pyi Thu Ma Shwe Htar.

-After that, he wrote a series of 'Myanmar Music Stream' articles on in Sanda Comics Magazine.
-He continued wrote articles in 'Moe Wai', 'Mahaythi', 'Movie soundtrack', 'Kalyar', 'Literary Journal', 'Thoughts', 'New Smell' and 'Mingalar' Magazines.
-Later, in 1995, he published a book 'Burmese Music Stream' in 'Nay Yee Yee' publishing house and he was awarded Myanmar National Literature Award in this year.
+After that, he wrote a series of 'Myanmar Music Stream' articles on in the magazine, Sanda Comics.
+He continued wrote articles in the Moe Wai, Mahaythi, Movie soundtrack, Kalyar, Literary Journal, Thoughts, New Smell and Mingalar magazines.
+Later, in 1995, he published a book, Burmese Music Stream, in 'Nay Yee Yee' publishing house and he was awarded Myanmar National Literature Award in this year.

 It is said that "Sandayar Hla Htut is the greatest bond between literature and music."
 In the world of Burmese literature, he wrote articles alongside other musicians, composers and singers such as Myoma Nyein, Ko Hla Moe, Yan Naing Sein, Bogalay Tint Aung, Sagaing Hla Shwe, Than Hlaing, Maung Maung Latt, Myat Lay, Sandayar Chit Swe.

 Sandayar Hla Htut was a prolific scholar of Burmese music and the history of world music.
-He wrote in his book "This book compares world music history to the present day, comparsing of the origins of music, its interpretation of music, its musical aspects, and concepts such as the taste and philosophy of music, and the current state of Burmese music history,".
+He wrote in his book "This book compares world music history to the present day, comparing of the origins of music, its interpretation of music, its musical aspects, and concepts such as the taste and philosophy of music, and the current state of Burmese music history,".
 He wrote about events in the world and music, and translated short stories (e.g., The Night We Met with Einstein).
 He then wrote fragments of his life.